-Apart from a great idea, there are three essential ingredients for successful new product development.
+Apart from having the right product idea in the first place, there are three essential ingredients for successful new product development.

-- For example, if you are developing a new food product, having a technician create the right look and taste is only the start.
-Other issues include sourcing ingredients, the mass production process, quality control, packaging, customer trials, costing and pricing, and so on.
+- For example, if you are developing a new food product, having a technician who can create the right look and taste is only the starting point.
+Other issues include sourcing ingredients, the mass production process, quality control, pricing and so on.

-- If you can only afford a half-hearted attempt, do not begin.
-Without a critical mass of people, time and money invested, your project will fail.
+- If you can only afford a half-hearted attempt, do not even begin.
+Without the critical mass of people, time and money invested, your project will be doomed to failure.

 - If you commit too many resources, the rest of your business may suffer.

 - You may need to raise finance.